Interfaith Week 2017

-Throughout Interfaith Week our Student Leaders have been running interfaith events at their universities.
+Throughout Interfaith Week 2016 our Student Leaders ran interfaith events at their universities.
 We have been impressed by the organisation of our Student Leaders and how well each event met the needs of its campus.

 London School of Economics (LSE)